avanzosc/sale-addons/sale_order_weight_cost/README.rst

 Sale order weight cost
 ======================

-* This module put the weight and the cost product in sale order lines.
+This module show the weight and the cost product in sale order lines.

+In order to be able to view the cost in sale order lines, if there is not sale_margin module installed, you must select the **Show product cost in sale lines** group

 Bug Tracker